You'd think that, of all of the Formula 1 races you would want to win, Monaco would surely be pretty high up on that list.

 It was utter chaos in the closing stages of what had been a quiet Grand Prix - but there was more in store on the final lap.
 With Ferrari having experienced engine issues all weekend, their mechanics faced a nervous watch on the 76th and final tour, and their worst fears were realised when Pironi's car came juddering to a halt in the tunnel.

 The circumstances were outrageous.
 Pironi was the fourth different driver to give up the lead, and the third in the space of under two laps.
-The TV directors quickly shot to second-placed man Andrea de Cesaris, who's car had amazingly also broken down, meaning all eyes were now on Daly.
+The TV directors quickly shot to second-placed man Andrea de Cesaris, whose car had amazingly also broken down, meaning all eyes were now on Daly.

 Having run a steady race for the previous 73 laps, Daly - a lap down on the other leaders - made a mistake at the worst possible time.
-With a first ever Formula One win in sight, the cameras picked up the Irishman limping around the final few corners with half of his front wing and all of his rear wing missing, and he was forced to pull into the pits and retire.
+With a first-ever Formula One win in sight, the cameras picked up the Irishman limping around the final few corners with half of his front wing and all of his rear wing missing, and he was forced to pull into the pits and retire.

 It later transpired that, away from the chaos, Daly had in fact crashed moments before Prost and had simply attempted to limp around the track with his front wing hanging off and oil leaking from his gearbox - perhaps the oil that led to Patrese's spin at the hairpin.
 Just as he was about to inherit the lead, the car gave up the ghost and he could go no further.